heyigor/miniBAE/README.md

 ### Powerful and Extensible

- The miniBAE music synthesizer is a high-quality wavetable instrument with LFOs, ADSRs, and filters.
+ The miniBAE music synthesizer is a high quality wavetable instrument with LFOs, ADSRs, and filters.
 It can be delivered with a complete General MIDI patch bank, or for small footprints a ‘light’ General MIDI approximation can be used.
 Custom instrument banks can be built with